Protecting Wild Salmon in the Willamette: Your Guide to the Draft SEIS

 The Army Corps of Engineers, Portland District, has released a Draft Supplemental Environmental Impact Statement (Draft SEIS) on their analysis of two options in the Willamette River Valley System:

-Conducting a deeper drawdown at Detroit Dam Reservoir
+2. Conducting a deeper drawdown at Detroit Dam and Reservoir

-The public comment period is now open now through December 29th, 2025, and we are urging members to submit comments to the Corps.
-Please see the top findings below and guidance on how to respond.
+The public comment period is now open now through December 29th, 2025, and we are urging supporters of wild fish and free-flowing rivers to submit comments to the Corps.
+Please see the top findings, background, and guidance on how to respond below.

-This is an opportunity to raise our voices to protect native salmon and the ecological balance of our region, while demanding that Oregonians stop paying for a costly hydropower operation that produces a fraction of power.
+This is an opportunity to raise our voices to protect native salmon and the ecological balance of our region, while advocating an end to a costly hydropower operation that produces a fraction of power for the region.

 Below is an overview of key findings, background, and how you can take action!